newrelic/rpm_contrib/README.md

 library/framework, please let us know.
 We'd love to work with you and promote your project.  -The New Relic Ruby Agent Team

-### New Relic Ruby Agent Plugins
+## New Relic Ruby Agent Plugins

-Here is a list of instrumenation projects for various Ruby libraries:
+Here is a list of instrumentation projects for various Ruby libraries:

 #### Redis